odellus/odellus.github.io/journal/2025/Oct/oct13.md

 Open a terminal in MacOS or Linux [if you are using Windows consider your life choices up to this point and download a real operating system please] and do the following

-They have detailed instructions [elsewhere][] on how to do this but I am trying to keep this self-contained.
+They have detailed instructions [elsewhere][searxng-docker] on how to do this but I am trying to keep this self-contained.
 ```bash
 mkdir -p ~/some/path/for/searxng/searxng
 cd ~/some/path/for/searxng